Financial planning is a pivotal aspect for families aiming for a secure, prosperous life. It…

 Another technique includes scaling into a breakout.
 This involves increasing your position size as the price moves in the direction of your trade.
 For instance, if you initially purchased a forex pair during a breakout, you can add to your position as the price continues to move upwards, thereby compounding your potential profit.
 However, this strategy should be used with caution as it can magnify your losses if the price reverses direction.

 Also, traders should set profit targets.
 This is a predetermined level at which you intend to close your position to realise your profits.
-As setting a profit target allows traders to manage their trade efficiently, it enhances trading performance and return potential in forex trades.
+As setting a profit target allows traders to manage their trade efficiently, it enhances trading performance and returns potential in forex trades.

 Use of Technical Indicators in Breakout Trading